GuignardLab/napari-sc3D-viewer/README.md

 ## Usage

-`napari-sc3D-viewer` allows to easily visualize and navigate 3D spatial single-cell transcriptomics using napari.
+`napari-sc3D-viewer` allows users to easily visualise and navigate 3D spatial single-cell transcriptomics using napari.

-### Opening your dataset
+### Loading and opening a dataset

 <!-- To test your the plugin you can download the following dataset composed of a id to tissue name file located [there](https://github.com/GuignardLab/sc3D/tree/main/data) and a scanpy h5ad dataset [there](https://figshare.com/s/1c29d867bc8b90d754d2).
 The dataset is from the following publication: [pub] -->